bao-project/bao-docs/source/development/doc_guidelines.rst

 global glossary, that references terms to their definitions.
 The :ref:`glossary` is located in the ``source`` top-level directory, under the file ``glossary.rst``.
-Each glossary entry, must be written as a definition list, with a term, followed by a single-line indented definition (see the code block below to verify the format).
+Each glossary entry, must be written as a definition list, with a term (in upper-case), followed by a single-line indented definition (see the code block below to verify the format).

 .. code-block:: rest

     .. glossary::
         :sorted:

-        term1
+        Term1
-            name : brief explanation
+            Brief description

-        term2
+        Term2
-            name : brief explanation
+            Brief description

 To link terms with the glossary, the keyword ``:term:`term1``` must be used, which transforms ``term1`` in a hyperlink to its glossary entry.